READ CHAPTER 5

 - Why did the kids go to the Professor?

 - From past experience, did Peter and Susan feel Lucy or Edmund was more reliable and truthful?

 - Logically speaking, what three possibilities did the Professor give them?

 - What was the Professor’s “one plan which no one has yet suggested and which is well worth trying”?

 - How did the kid’s second adventure begin?

 SHARE with your Tutor

-Who can you talk to when you have a question or a problem?
+Whom do you want to talk to when you have a problem?